 Monument Bank Limited respects your privacy and is committed to protecting your personal data.
-This Privacy Notice sets out how we look after and use your personal data, as a client, or potential client, or the representative of one of our clients, or as a member of a Monument community or Monument programme that you agree to join when you use or access www.monument.co and any of its pages (“Website”), or the Monument App (“App”).
+This Privacy Notice sets out how we look after and use your personal data, as a client, or potential client, the representative of one of our clients, or as a member of a Monument community or Monument programme that you agree to join when you use or access www.monument.co and any of its pages (“Website”), or the Monument App (“App”).
 It also provides information about your privacy rights under relevant laws and explains how the law provides protection for you.

 Important information and who we are

 If your application is on behalf of a business, or you require another individual to have access to your products or services, or as part of our Know Your Customer checks, we may also require personal data about relevant individuals linked to the business or you.
 This includes guarantors, directors, officers, powers of attorney holders, beneficial owners or other persons financially linked or otherwise connected to you.
 You must provide this privacy notice to all of the relevant individuals and ensure they know that you are sharing their personal data for the purposes of providing a product or service to you.

 Without sufficient personal data we may be unable to provide you with a product or service or to process your application.
 This includes collecting information as required by law.
 Where we already have your information, we will endeavour to avoid collecting it again, but there will be times when we ask you to confirm that your information remains up to date.

 We have drafted this Privacy Notice to be as clear and concise as possible.
 In some sections we have written a short summary followed by further detail.
 Please read it carefully.